Fietsband/Koo-Koo-Island/README.md

 - C Adding animations for enemy

 #### Island
-- M Initiate in fights with different enemies than tiny fish
-- M Making it possible to build the bridge for 100 wood
 - C Cleaning up levels/LonelyIsland.js
 - C Moving showBridge method from the GameMap to LonelyIsland
 - C Updating graphics of underwater shack (make it fullscreen + more underwater chareteristics)